x

 Last year, the department spent $38 million on winter operations and used 81,000 tons of salt, 928,000 gallons of salt brine and 134,000 gallons of beet juice, according to MoDOT.

-During Thursday's drill, MoDOT crews will react to a simulated forecast of significant snow for the entire state, activating the department's emergency operations centers and deploying all drivers to their trucks.
+During the drill, MoDOT crews will react to a simulated forecast of significant snow for the entire state, activating the department's emergency operations centers and deploying all drivers to their trucks.
 Emergency communications systems will also be tested during the exercise.
 According to the department, the training exercise is critical due to high turnover rates and being several hundred employees short of having a full staff.

 "Going into this winter season, nearly 19% of our snowplow operators have less than one year of experience and more than one-third will have less than three years of experience,” Hamelink said in a statement.
 “The past three years did not include many significant winter storms, making this training more critical than ever.
 All snowplow operators will drive their routes to get familiar with the details of the road without any snow and ice.”